KaveriBridge/science/11th/chemistry/organic-chemistry-some-basic-principles-and-techniques/nomenclature.md

 ### Parent chain, branch and functional group
 <img width="480" src="https://user-images.githubusercontent.com/20998959/153826095-7989ed11-a7c1-45bd-b92a-399f2eef2999.png">

+* Parent chain - longest carbon chain
+* In a branched chain compound, small chains ofcarbon atoms are attached at one or more carbon atoms of the parent chain.

 ### Aklyl group
+* The small carbon chains (branches) are called alkyl groups.
 * Replace "ane" of an alkane with "yl"

 <img width="480" src="https://user-images.githubusercontent.com/20998959/153826439-2d031d8c-1616-408b-b53c-e9b9ece18f1a.png">